Feeling Empty Inside? Understanding Emotional Emptiness and the Path to Healing

-Have you ever felt like something is missing inside of you?
-Perhaps it’s a dull ache in your chest, a hollow feeling in your stomach, or a sense that something is "off", even when life looks okay on the outside.
-For some, this emptiness comes and goes.
-For others, it's a constant undercurrent.
-If this sounds familiar, you’re not alone.
+Have you ever felt like something was missing inside you?
+Not sadness, exactly, but more like a blankness.
+Maybe it’s a dull ache in your chest, a hollow sensation in your stomach, or a sense that something is off, even when everything looks fine on the outside.

 A sculpture that captures the essence of emotional emptiness - reflecting the hollow feeling that can accompany unresolved trauma and loss.